flohw/dotfiles/zsh/README.md

 ## Plugins

 All external plugins configuration are placed in this directory.
-They can be installed via packages or as a git submodule.
+They should be installed via git submodule.
+All plugins loaded via packages must be placed in `lib/plugins` file

 ## Improvements

 - [ ] Zsh theme management with powerline9k
 - [ ] Improve usage of compiled source files
 - [ ] Improve completion
-    - [ ] Directories are not completed
+    - [ ] Directories are not or partially completed
 - [x] Create variables to store cache dir and specific compiled files
 - [x] Improve file structures with a `tools/` directory for example to store some global functions.
     - git functions file should be placed in this directory such as `load_file_in` if possible